AlexSD92/simon_game/readme.md

 1. Anyone wanting to play a digital version of Simon Says.
 2. Anyone looking for a challenging memory game.
-3. Anyone looking to play a different version of Simon Says.
-4. Anyone looking to pass the time or casually play a game.
+3. Anyone looking to pass the time, casually play a game or some nostalgia.

 ## User Stories